skyvers/Aged-care/readme.md

 In the third part of our tutorial, we will cover the Java extension-add custom built java code into the Skyve application to make your application more powerful.

 In this part, we will extend the functionality of the Aged care application using java code.
-We will add a few conditions and actions using java in our application so that only particular users can access particular Assessments related to each Patient.
+We will add a few conditions and actions using java in our application so that only particular users can access particular Assessments related to each Resident.

 # 3. No-code Development

 In this section, we will go through the development of the Aged care application and will cover information about the Skyve framework and Skyve foundry in detail.

-This section also covers how to create and add different documents: Patient, Assessments, and Facility in the Aged care application and how to deploy an application in foundry.
+This section also covers how to create and add different documents: Resident, Assessments, and Facility in the Aged care application and how to deploy an application in foundry.

 ### 1. Getting Started